rubygems/bundler/DEVELOPMENT.md

 If you have any questions after reading this page, please feel free to contact either [@indirect](http://github.com/indirect) or [@hone](http://github.com/hone).
 They are both happy to provide help working through your first bugfix or thinking through the problem you’re trying to resolve.

-## Tackle some small problems
+## How you can help

 We track [small
 bugs](https://github.com/bundler/bundler/issues?labels=small&state=open) and [small features](https://github.com/bundler/bundler-features/issues?labels=small&state=open) so that anyone who wants to help can start with something that's not too overwhelming.
-If nothing on those lists looks good, though, just talk to us.
+We also keep a [list of things anyone can help with, any time](https://github.com/bundler/bundler/blob/master/CONTRIBUTING.md#contributing).
+If nothing on those lists looks good, talk to us, and we'll figure out what you can help with.
+We can absolutely use your help, no matter what level of programming skill you have at the moment.

 # Development setup